Same-sex marriage in Malta: Public opinion

-A Eurostat poll conducted in 2006 showed Malta at 18% support for same-sex marriage.
+A Eurobarometer poll conducted in 2006 showed Malta at 18% support for same-sex marriage.
 However, support among young people appears to be much higher.
 An October 2009 poll conducted by a student organisation at the University of Malta showed that 49% of university students supported same-sex marriage, while 35% were opposed and 16% were undecided.
 A poll conducted in October 2011 found that 56.5% of university students supported same-sex marriage.

 In June 2012, a poll commissioned by Malta Today found that support for same-sex marriage had increased significantly, with 60% of Maltese people aged 18–35 supporting same-sex marriage.
 The poll found a generational gap, with only 23% of people older than 55 supporting the change.
 Overall, the poll found that 41% of the population were in favour of same-sex marriage and that 52% were against it, a big change in comparison to 2006, when only 18% of the population supported it.

 A November 2013 survey showed that 69.9% of Maltese people supported the legalisation of civil unions.
 However, at the same time, only 24.7% supported the right of same-sex couples to adopt.

 The 2015 Eurobarometer found that 65% of Maltese respondents thought same-sex marriage should be allowed throughout Europe, while 29% were opposed.
 An April 2016 poll from The Malta Independent found that 61% of Maltese people supported same-sex marriage, with 25% opposed, 10% responding "don't care" and 4% unsure.
 The poll found a large age gap: 91.7% of 18–24-year-olds supported same-sex marriage, whereas only 42.5% of those aged 65 and above were in favour.
 When divided by political affiliation, 52.5% of Nationalist Party voters and 70.1% of Labour voters supported same-sex marriage.
 Women were also more likely to support same-sex marriage (62.7%) than men (59.7%).

 The 2019 Eurobarometer found that 67% of Maltese people thought same-sex marriage should be allowed throughout Europe, while 25% were opposed.
+The 2023 Eurobarometer showed that support had increased to 74%, while 24% were opposed.
+The survey also found that 78% of Maltese people thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 21% disagreed.